ericrogler/Green-Book/Z011_Learning_Methodologies.md

 It also saves you, the student, from scrambling around in class as much.
 It actually saves time (ironically) by giving you an idea where to start, which means more time to do the work and a better time handling increased workloads over time.
 It also helps for discussions and pop quizzes, where reading the material ahead of time makes you more prepared and likely to perform better compared to those without preparation.

+If you consistently cannot prepare in advance, another method is taking notes you'll never reread.
+It sounds dumb at first, but consider: It forces you to pay at least *some* attention to what's being taught and, if you forget something, you now have a written record to reference in the future.

-It might sound boring because it is work, but it is work you put in now to make the future easier.
+These methods might sound boring because they are work, but it is work you put in now to make the future easier.

 There's also another name for this: *studying.*